adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

 Our `"create_product"` event currently does nothing but generate a log in the terminal: `IO.inspect({"Form submitted!!", product_params})`.
-Let's improve on that.
+Let's fix that.

 ### Improving our `"create_product"` event

-At the top of your PageLive, create an `alias SuperStore.Catalog`.
+At the top of your PageLive create an `alias SuperStore.Catalog`.
 Modify the `"create_product"` event to:

 ```elixir
 def handle_event("create_product", %{"product" => product_params}, socket) do